-Students, staff, and visitors should also report situations to the campus security authorities listed above.
+Students, staff, and visitors should also report situations to the Office of Police and Security.
 Once reported, the individual may also be encouraged to report the situation to the appropriate police agency.
-If requested, a University staff member will assist in making the report to the police.
+If requested, a university staff member will assist in making the report to the police.

-Anonymous incident reports can also be made by visiting the safe.siu.edu website.
+Anonymous incident reports can also be made by visiting the SAFE.SIU.EDU website.